TommiContursi/MTB-TrailMap-JOSM-Style/README.md

 # MTB Trailmap - Map Style for JOSM
-*Easily visualize path or trail difficulty, uphill difficulty, trail width, visibility and surface while editing maps with JOSM editor*
+*Easily visualize path or trail difficulty, uphill difficulty, trail width, visibility, and surface type while editing maps with JOSM editor.
+Inspired by the popular Trailmap map service, this style enhances your mapping experience by providing clear, color-coded indicators and text labels for various trail attributes, helping you make accurate and detailed edits.*

 ![Trailmap Inspired Style](JOSM-style-trailmap.png)

 ## Introduction

 The Trailmap Inspired Style for JOSM brings the look and feel of the popular [Trailmap.fi](https://web.trailmap.fi) map service into the JOSM editor.
 This style is particularly beneficial for users, especially in Finland, who frequently contribute to OpenStreetMap (OSM) and want to ensure their updates will reflect accurately on the Trailmap platform.
 By replicating the visual style of Trailmap, users can immediately see how their edits and updates will appear, maintaining consistency and accuracy in map data.

 While this style draws heavy inspiration from Trailmap.fi, it is important to note that it is not an exact copy nor created based on their code.
 All visual aspects have been approximated through visual inspection to best match the appearance of Trailmap.fi.
 Consequently, certain elements may be rendered differently, and users should not expect a perfect one-to-one replication.
 Despite these differences, this style aims to provide a close approximation that will be helpful for many map editors.

-In addition to mimicking the visual style, this JOSM style includes extra features not found on Trailmap.fi, such as the uphill difficulty scale and text labels for MTB difficulty.
-These enhancements offer additional functionality for users to visualize more detailed aspects of trail data.
+In addition to mimicking the visual style, this JOSM style includes extra features not found on Trailmap.fi, such as the uphill difficulty scale, text labels for MTB difficulty, and surface information.
+These enhancements offer additional functionality for users to visualize more detailed aspects of trail data, providing a comprehensive view of the trail conditions.

 This style is designed to work seamlessly with JOSM's default styles, such as the [JOSM Standard](https://josm.openstreetmap.de/browser/trunk/resources/styles/standard/elemstyles.mapcss) and [Potlatch 2](https://josm.openstreetmap.de/wiki/Styles/Potlatch2) styles, ensuring it can be used alongside other popular styles without conflicts.